risawitama/verbose-potato/README.md

-## What do you get hanging from Apple trees?
-Sore arms.
+## Why did the chicken get a penalty?
+For fowl play.